jack80342/ShadowsocksX-NG/README.md

 ## Features

+- Show up/down speed
-- SSR features!
+- Limited SSR support
-- Ability to check update from GitHub.
 - White domain list & white IP list
 - Use ss-local from shadowsocks-libev 3.3.5_1
-- Ability to update PAC by download GFW List from GitHub.
+- Auto update PAC by download GFW List from GitHub.
 (You can even customize your list)
-- Ability to update ACL white list from GutHub.
+- Auto update ACL white list from GutHub.
 (You can even customize your list)
-- Show QRCode for current server profile.
+- Show QRCode for current server profile
-- Scan QRCode from screen.
+- Scan QRCode from screen
 - Import config.json to config all your servers (SSR-C# password protect not supported yet)
-- Auto launch at login.
+- Auto launch at login
-- User rules for PAC.
+- User rules for PAC
-- Support for OTA is removed
 - An advance preferences panel to configure:
-  - Local socks5 listen address.
+  - Local socks5 listen address
-  - Local socks5 listen port.
+  - Local socks5 listen port
-  - Local socks5 timeout.
+  - Local socks5 timeout
-  - If enable UDP relay.
+  - If enable UDP relay
-  - GFW List url.
+  - GFW List URL
-  - ACL White List url.
+  - ACL White List URL
-  - ACL GFW list and proxy bach CHN list.
+  - ACL GFW list and proxy bach CHN list
-- Manual spesify network service profiles which would be configure the proxy.
+- Manual spesify network service profiles which would be configure the proxy
-- Could reorder shadowsocks profiles by drag & drop in servers preferences panel.
+- Could reorder shadowsocks profiles by drag & drop in servers preferences panel
-- Auto check update (unable to auto download)

 ## Differences from original ShadowsocksX